MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 ```

 ### -OptionSet
-Passes a set of switches   to a service to modify or refine the nature of the request.
+Specifies a set of switches to a service to modify or refine the nature of the request.
-These are similar to switches used in command-line shells because they are service specific.
+These resemble switches used in command-line shells because they are service specific.
 Any number of options can be specified.

 The following example demonstrates the syntax that passes the values 1, 2, and 3 for the a, b, and c parameters:

--OptionSet @{a=1;b=2;c=3}
+`-OptionSet @{a=1;b=2;c=3}`

 ```yaml
 Type: Hashtable